Rhode Island v. U.S. Department of Interior, Revolution Wind LLC v. Burgum – Rule of Law (CT, RI)

 Summary

 On Sept.
-4, 2025, Connecticut and Rhode Island filed a complaint against the U.S. Department of the Interior and its agency the Bureau of Ocean Energy Management (BOEM) in the U.S. District Court for the District of Rhode Island to challenge a stop-work order issued by BOEM.
-The Aug.
-22, 2025, order suspended work on Revolution Wind, an offshore wind energy project that is already 80% complete and scheduled to begin providing power to Rhode Island and Connecticut in 2026.
-The states argue that the stop-work order violates both the Outer Continental Shelf Lands Act (OCSLA), which governs federal leasing for offshore projects like Revolution Wind, and the Administrative Procedure Act (APA).
+4, 2025, Connecticut and Rhode Island sued the U.S. Bureau of Ocean Energy Management (BOEM) and its parent agency, the U.S. Department of the Interior, in the U.S. District Court for the District of Rhode Island to challenge a stop-work order issued by BOEM.
+The order, issued on Aug.
+22, 2025, suspended work on Revolution Wind, an offshore wind energy project that was already 80% complete and scheduled to begin providing power to thousands of homes in Connecticut and Rhode Island once complete.

-The Revolution Wind project—located 15 nautical miles off Rhode Island’s shore, with landfall in North Kingstown—is designed to help Connecticut and Rhode Island meet its electricity needs and the project has gone through years of federal and state regulatory hurdles.
+The Revolution Wind project, located 15 nautical miles off Rhode Island’s shore, is designed to help Connecticut and Rhode Island meet its electricity needs.
+The project went through years of federal and state regulatory procedures and testing.
 The wind farm is a joint venture between Danish energy firm Ørsted and U.S. private equity firm Global Infrastructure Partners.
 In its Aug.
 22 letter, BOEM halted the project abruptly and arbitrarily “without explanation, factual findings, or legal authority,” the states argue in the complaint.

 Latest update